logzio/logz-docs/_source/user-guide/log-shipping/ezkonnect.md

   - yotamloe
 ---

-EZKonnect is a deployment and configuration tool designed to assist you in effectively instrumenting Kubernetes applications with OpenTelemetry auto-instrumentation and configurable log types.
+Easy Connect is a deployment and configuration tool designed to assist you in effectively instrumenting Kubernetes applications with OpenTelemetry auto-instrumentation and configurable log types.

-At the heart of EZKonnect is the `logzio-ezkonnect` Helm chart, which functions synergistically with the `logzio-monitoring` Helm chart.
+At the heart of Easy Connect is the `logzio-easy-connect` Helm chart, which functions synergistically with the `logzio-monitoring` Helm chart.

-EZKonnect comprises three principal components:
+Easy Connect comprises three principal components:

 * **Kubernetes Instrumentor** - Provides auto-instrumentation and manages log type control for Kubernetes applications.
-* **EZKonnect Server** - Facilitates communication between the user and the Kubernetes Instrumentor.
+* **Easy Connect Server** - Facilitates communication between the user and the Kubernetes Instrumentor.
-* **EZKonnect UI** - Offers an intuitive graphical interface for managing and viewing your instrumentation data.
+* **Easy Connect UI** - Offers an intuitive graphical interface for managing and viewing your instrumentation data.

-EZKonnect supports several programming languages, including:
+Easy Connect supports several programming languages, including:

 * Java
 * Node.js